 We blog because we have something worth saying.
 Most bloggers seek subscribers, readers and attention.
 If Medium’s community-centric writing model continues to be mistaken for blogging, Medium might as well unknowingly kill the very reason why folks bother to write a blog.
 This model can offer exposure, but the attention shifts from the individual blogger to the platform itself.

-Lastly, this is where tools such as Svbtle, though less popular than Medium, stand apart.
-Not only do they offer a minimal and no-frills writing and reading experience, they also adhere to the true definition of blogging — my readers at Svbtle (last attempt at self-promotion, I promise) can at least stick around and read my work sans repeated “Check this one out as well!” links.or
+Lastly, this is where tools such as Roon or Svbtle, though less popular than Medium, stand apart.
+Not only do they offer a minimal and no-frills writing and reading experience, they also adhere to the true definition of blogging — my readers at Svbtle (last attempt at self-promotion, I promise) can at least stick around and read my work sans repeated “Check this one out as well!” links.

 What do you think of Medium?
 Is it actually blurring the line between collaborative writing and blogging?
 Share your thoughts in the comments below!